orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 #### Summary:

-All new minipools require Universal Variable Commission, meaning the commission variables can be universally changed by the protocol (instead of historically where each minipool had a fixed commission).
+All new minipools require Universal Variable Commission, meaning the commission variables can be universally changed by the protocol (instead of historically where each minipool had its own fixed commission).

 Rocket Pool has established itself as an Ethereum Aligned Protocol (See [RPIP17](https://github.com/rocket-pool/RPIPs/blob/main/RPIPs/RPIP-17.md), which the pDAO voted for with a passing vote of ~99.55% - see [results](https://snapshot.org/#/rocketpool-dao.eth/proposal/0x9e093dea49dee9d1b3e43dbb6e0d8735149c5fde6ef703620970129b81d0f7f8)).
 RPIP17 laid out a vision to soft limit at 16% market share, and hard limit at 22% market share in order to act in the best interest of Ethereum Health.
 Here is where we can put our money where our mouth is.